Brismuth-Apps-LLC/bulk-texter-lite/README.md

 You can easily install this extension by following the instructions for your browser:

 #### Firefox (recommended)
-1. Install [Firefox](https://www.mozilla.org/en-US/firefox/new/), if you haven't already
+1. Install [Firefox](https://www.mozilla.org/en-US/firefox/new/), if you haven't already.
-2. In Firefox, visit https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/ and click "Add to Firefox".
+2. In Firefox, visit the official [Firefox store listing](https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/) and click "Add to Firefox".

+This is a recommended way to install Bulk Texter Lite, because it will keep your software up to data automatically, helping you avoid issues with old versions of the software.

+#### Microsoft Edge (recommended)
+In Microsoft Edge, visit the official [Edge store listing](https://microsoftedge.microsoft.com/addons/detail/google-voice-bulk-texter/olokpmeifgmfmhdnpfllllfnakdakldl) and click "Get".

-This is the recommended way to install Bulk Texter Lite, because it will keep your software up to data automatically, helping you avoid issues with old versions of the software.
+This is a recommended way to install Bulk Texter Lite, because it will keep your software up to data automatically, helping you avoid issues with old versions of the software.

 #### Chrome (manual installation from source code)
 This method is not recommended, as it will not automatically stay up to date, and is more complicated.